jensstigaard/vinproma/README.md

 ## Feature summary
  - Read progress of current input in program
- - HTML mode: View progress as a HTML page
+ - HTML view: View progress as a HTML page - Light or dark mode
  - vMix title mode: Send progress to a vMix title input